naborlozada/Aaegypti_domestication/README.md

 <ins>**Detection of Selection using the McDonald and Kreitman test (MKT) and the Direction of Selection (DoS):**</ins>

 Summary steps description and code is in the page: `Dection_of_Selection_with_MKT.md`.

-### Other scripts

-This directory contains scripts used for additional analyses and/or parse several results.

 ##